 On today's episode of Twin Trees Vet Talk, we welcome our special guest, Dr. Marie Holowaychuk.
 Dr. Holowaychuk is a Veterinary Emergency & Critical Care Specialist and Mental Health & Wellbeing Advocate.

-Together we discuss the veterinary mental health and suicide crisis, and our respective experiences with burnout in the veterinary profession.
+Together we discuss the veterinary mental health and suicide in the veterinary profession, and our respective experiences with burnout in the veterinary profession.
 Dr. Holowaychuk shares her personal journey in veterinary medicine and how she came to teach in the veterinary profession's mental health space.
 We also discuss some ways that pet owners can help to improve the situation and reduce psychological distress for veterinary professionals.

 We hope you enjoy this episode!
 Please leave your questions and comments below!